 I can honestly say why I was so silent, though.
-Not to make light of the current situation in the South but to use the appropriate weather analogy: once the tornado blows through, we open up our eyes rather cautiously and take a peek around to make sure 1) it's over and 2) we're safe and then we just stand there, silent, taking it all in.
+To use an appropriate weather analogy: once a tornado blows through, we open up our eyes rather cautiously and take a peek around to make sure 1) it's over and 2) we're safe and then we just stand there, silent, taking it all in.
+It's felt like a tornado, peeps.

-My best guess is that's about where I'm at.
-I think I'm still reeling from having jumped off that bridge - reeling in wonder, awe, and, gasp!, strength.
+My best guess is that that's about where I'm at.
+I think I'm still reeling from having jumped off that bridge into the art-selling world - reeling in wonder, awe, and, gasp!, strength.
 (Go for it: gasp again.
 I'll wait.)

 And it took guts that I wasn't sure I had or even knew how to have.